testing for hep c

 Tests for hep C are not part of regular blood tests - you have to ask.

 They are free for people with a Medicare card.

 There are two blood tests used to test for hep C. You need to give your consent for your doctor to do a hep C test.
 These tests are not included in routine blood tests, so you may need to ask your doctor to test for hep C.

 Hep C antibody tests

-It can take up to 12 weeks from the time you catch hep C until your body starts producing antibodies.
-This is called the ‘window period’; during this time that results may not be correct.
+It can take up to 12 weeks from the time hep C enters your blood until your body starts producing hep C antibodies.
+So, you may need to have another test if you could have caught hep C recently [i].

 For more information on hep C tests, you can contact the National Hepatitis Info Line on 1800 437 222.

 i.
 Victoria State Government.
 (2018, September).
 Hepatitis C. Retrieved from Better Health Channel: www.betterhealth.vic.gov.au/health/conditionsandtreatments/hepatitis-c/

 ii.
 ASHM.
 Diagnostic Strategies.
 Retrieved from HCV Testing Portal: testingportal.ashm.org.au/hcv/diagnostic-strategies

 iii.
 ASHM.
 (2019, June).
 Testing for Hep C. Retrieved from Vimeo: vimeo.com/341923881